Fall-Back/Patterns/Tiny FallBack Styles/README.md

 ```

 And so on.
 I need to try this out, but you can already see the TFS has grown a bit, and the HTML won't be much leaner in most cases.
 Also even though the `table` display has old support, it's not as old as using an actual table.
-Also, the main (only?) argument against things like `align="right"` is that they're "presentational only" attribrutes etc. Whilst I get this (I really do - I'm an advocate of semantic HTML and accessibility), is having `[tfs-text~="right"]` (or `[data-tfs-text~="right"]` to be valid) really any different?
+Also, the main (only?) argument against things like `align="right"` is that they're "presentational only" attribrutes etc. Whilst I get this (I really do - I'm an advocate of semantic HTML and accessibility), is having `tfs-text="right"` (or `data-tfs-text="right"` to be valid) really any different?

 So arguably this approach costs more for less support?